xcore/sw_foc_motor_control/doc_quickstart/hall/index.rst

    #.
 In the ``Run Configurations`` dialogue box (see above), select the xSCOPE tab
    #.
 Now select the ``Offline`` button, then click ``Apply``, then click ``Run``

-The program will build and start to produce test output in the Console window.
+The program will compile and build with the warning ``Constraints checks PASSED WITH CAVEATS``.
+This is because xSCOPE introduces an unspecified number of chan-ends.
+Test output will start to appear in the Console window.
 When the test has completed, move to the Project explorer window.
 In the app_test_hall directory there should be a file called ``xscope.xmt``.
 Double click on this file, and the xSCOPE viewer should launch.
 On the left-hand side of the viewer, under ``Captured Metrics``, select the arrow next to ``n``.
 A sub menu will open with 3 signals listed: ``Input_Pins``, ``Hall_Value``, and ``Err_Status``.
 Use the boxes to the left of each signal to switch the traces on and off.
 The tests take about 17.5ms.
 The tick marks at the bottom of the window show at what time xSCOPE sampled the signals.
 The signal is only sampled when the patterns on the Input-pins changes.
 This is currently approximately every 620us, but varies with both the speed and type of the motor.
 Now lets look at each trace in more detail:

    #.
 First, switch off all traces except the ``Err_Status`` trace.
 The error flag is zero apart from between 6.3 and 8.1ms when the error status was being tested.
 Now. switch on the Input-pins trace, it will be seen that this corresponds to bit_3 of the Input_pins going to zero (NERR bit).
 Note that, the Err_status does NOT switch on immediately.
 This is due to 'noise-filtering': a set of consecutive zero NERR bits are required to switch on the Err_status.
 Currently, this is set to 2 (using define MAX_HALL_STATUS_ERR in hall_server.h).
 Also the same number of NERR bits of value one are required to switch OFF the Err_Status flag.